Aadhi (2002 film)

-Aadi is a 2002 Indian Telugu-language action drama film written and directed by debutant V. V. Vinayak.
+Aadhi is a 2002 Indian Telugu-language action drama film written and directed by debutant V. V. Vinayak.
 The film stars N. T. Rama Rao Jr., Keerthi Chawla and Rajan P. Dev.
-The film was remade in Tamil as Jai with Dev reprised his role from the original Telugu film, and in Bengali as Surya.
+The film follows a young man who returns to his ancestral Rayalaseema village to avenge his parents' murder, confronting a ruthless faction leader who has terrorised the region for decades.

+Aadhi was a blockbuster at the box office, collecting a distributor's share of ₹18.2 crore and emerging as one of the most successful Telugu films of the year.
+Rama Rao Jr. was 19 years old during the film's release, making him one of the youngest actors in Indian cinema to lead a commercial blockbuster.
+The film established Rama Rao Jr. as a star in Telugu cinema.
+The film was remade in Tamil as Jai, and in Bengali as Surya.
 The film won four Nandi Awards.

 Plot

 The story is set against the backdrop of Rayalaseema.
-The film opens with Veera Reddy returning from the US after a long gap with his wife and eight-year-old son, Aadi Kesava Reddy.
+The film opens with Veera Reddy returning from the US after a long gap with his wife and eight-year-old son, Aadhi Kesava Reddy.
 Veera Reddy's deceased father was a well-known factionist in that area and owned a property of 4000 acre.
 While leaving for the US, Veera Reddy gave the responsibility of managing this land to Nagi Reddy.
 Now back in India, Veera Reddy realizes that Nagi Reddy is misusing his power.
 He wants to donate all his land to the 2000 families staying in that village.
 When Nagi Reddy learns of this charity giveaway, he attacks Veera Reddy, killing him and his wife.
-Veeranna, a trusted lieutenant of Veera Reddy, takes the child Aadi and escapes to Hyderabad.
+Veeranna, a trusted lieutenant of Veera Reddy, takes the child Aadhi and escapes to Hyderabad.
 After the murders, Veera Reddy's trusted people are sentenced to fourteen years in prison.

 Then the film titles roll, ending with the caption '12 years later'.
-The grown up Aadi is studying in college.
+The grown up Aadhi is studying in college.
 He falls in love with Nandu and vice versa.
-Veeranna has raised Aadi in Hyderabad as a fun-loving boy, but he is also a hot-tempered young man.
+Veeranna has raised Aadhi in Hyderabad as a fun-loving boy, but he is also a hot-tempered young man.
 Later on, it is revealed that Nandu is Nagi Reddy's daughter.
 Completing her studies, Nandu returns to her hometown at her father's place.
-After a hiatus of 14 years, Aadi reenters the Rayalaseema along with other trusted members of his father, who are released from jail.
-Aadi wants to take revenge on Nagi Reddy and get back all the land so that he can distribute it to the villagers.
-The rest of the film deals with how Aadi achieves his objective.
+After a hiatus of 14 years, Aadgi reenters the Rayalaseema along with other trusted members of his father, who are released from jail.
+Aadhi wants to take revenge on Nagi Reddy and get back all the land so that he can distribute it to the villagers.
+The rest of the film deals with how Aadhi achieves his objective.